jon-jacky/Piety/editors/edsel.md

 By default, the *edsel* command region displays just two lines.
 This is usually not enough to show all of the output from some *ed* commands, for example *n* (list buffers).
-To change the number of lines at any time during an editing session, for example to 8 lines, type a Python command like this: *!cmd_h = 8*
+To change the number of lines at any time during an editing session, type a Python statement that assigns the *cmd_h* variable.
+For example, to set the region to 8 lines, type this: *!cmd_h = 8*

 When you use the *x* command to execute *ed* commands from a buffer, you can see window contents update as the commands run.
 Each command